jekyll/jekyll/docs/_posts/2017-12-17-jekyll-3-7-0-released.md

 We're happy to release a new minor update before Christmas!

-Here are a few of the latest gifts 🎁 from our contributors:
+Here are a few of the latest gifts :gift: from our contributors:

  * LiveReload is available as an option during development: with `jekyll serve --livereload` no more manual page refresh.
 A big thanks to @awood for this feature and to @andreyvit, livereload author.
  * New `collections_dir` configuration option allows you to store all your [collections](/docs/collections) in a single folder.
-Your source root folder should now look cleaner ✨.
+Your source root folder should now look cleaner :sparkles: .
  * If you're using a [gem-based theme](/docs/themes/) and the `--incremental` option, you should notice some significant speed during the regeneration process, we did see build time went down **from 12s to 2s** with @mmistakes [minimal-mistakes theme](https://github.com/mmistakes/minimal-mistakes) during our tests.
  * Jekyll will now check to determine whether host machine has internet connection.
  * A new `latin` option is available to better [handle URLs slugs](/docs/templates/#options-for-the-slugify-filter).